top of page

 One of the core principles at FORM is that great design doesn't mean starting from scratch.
 We love incorporating the things you already own—the heirlooms, the pieces with memory, the handmade items that hold soul.

-For Stephanie's home, we reused fabric from the office drapes to create a custom bed coverlet.
+For this client's home, we reused fabric from the office drapes to create a custom pillow.
 We kept her existing curtain hardware in the bathroom and built around it.
 We honored the original 1941 tile instead of ripping it out.

 These choices give a home story.
 They make it feel collected, lived-in, and uniquely yours.
 That's what we mean by living design—spaces that evolve with you, that reflect your history, and that work for your real life.